What is credit card travel insurance?

 • The card may charge higher annual fees and interest than a card with no complimentary insurance.

-• There may be exclusions, such as trip duration limits and age limits.
+• There may be exclusions, such as trip duration and age limits.

-• You need to activate the card and may need to spend a certain amount or pay for the trip using your credit card.
+• You may need to activate the card by meeting certain requirements, such as spending a certain amount or paying for the trip using your credit card.

-When looking at travel insurance, the Australian Government’s Smartraveller website recommends thinking about:
+When looking at travel insurance, the Australian Government’s Smartraveller website recommends shopping around and choosing what’s right for you, while thinking about:

 • where you are travelling